Data Shapley in One Training Run: Efficient Computation of In-Run Data Shapley

 \textbf{First-order In-Run Data Shapley.} Using the first-order approximation \( \Ut \approx \Uone \), and substituting the gradient update expression, we have $\Uone(S) = - \eta_t \sum_{z \in S} \g \ell(w_t, \zval) \cdot \g \ell(w_t, z)$.
 This shows that \( \Uone \) is an \emph{additive} utility function with a closed-form Shapley calculation as follows: \begin{theorem} In-Run Data Shapley considering the first-order approximation has closed-form

 where

 \end{theorem} Thus, the first-order approximation of In-Run Data Shapley for a training point accumulates its gradient dot products with the validation data point each time the training point is sampled in the training batch.
 The gradient dot product between the training point $z_i$ and the validation point $\zval$ represents the direct influence of $z_i$ on the validation loss at the current model parameters $w_t$, which essentially measures the alignment between the two gradient vectors in the parameter space.
-Notably, \( \phi_z\left(\Uone\right) \) is equivalent to the TracIN-Ideal score proposed by \cite{pruthi2020estimating}.
+Notably, \( \phi_z\left(\Uone\right) \) is equivalent to the TracIN-Ideal score proposed by \citep{pruthi2020estimating}.
 That is, the TracIN-Ideal score can be interpreted as the Shapley value when we use first-order Taylor approximation for $\U^{(t)}$.
-In Appendix \ref{appendix:related-work-TracIN}, we provide a comprehensive discussion of the differences between this work and \citep{pruthi2020estimating}.
+However, TracIN-Ideal has been described as "computationally infeasible," and our approach completely overcomes this problem.
+In Appendix \ref{appendix:related-work-TracIN}, we provide a detailed discussion of the differences between this work and \citep{pruthi2020estimating}.

 \textbf{Second-order In-Run Data Shapley.} We further improve the approximation of $\Ut$ using a second-order Taylor expansion, i.e., $\Ut \approx \Uone + \frac{1}{2} \Utwo$.
-Fortunately, the approximated utility function maintains a tractable structure that allows a closed-form expression for the Shapley value calculation without combinatorial enumeration. \begin{theorem} In-Run Data Shapley considering the second-order approximation has closed-form
+Fortunately, the approximated utility function maintains a tractable structure that allows a closed-form Shapley value calculation. \begin{theorem} In-Run Data Shapley considering the second-order approximation has closed-form

 where